 OK, so if you haven’t already jumped on the plant-based eating bandwagon, I’m sure you’re thinking about it.
 It’s no surprise that it’s blowing up these days.
 And that’s not just because it’s better for our environment but also because it has tons of health benefits like decreasing our waistline and risk of heart disease.
 But when it comes to eating more plants, you know it’s not as simple as just eating some veggies and calling it a day.

-Protein is one nutrient that needs more attention because not all plant sources contain adequate amounts.
+Protein is one nutrient that needs more attention because not all plant sources contain adequate amounts of plant protein.
 And because exercise triggers the breakdown of muscle protein, consuming enough from foods helps ensure we get all the amino acids needed to repair and rebuild these proteins — along with synthesizing new muscle tissue.
 So if you’re wondering what plant sources will give you the biggest muscle-building payoff, look no further as I’ve broken down the top eight protein-packed plant sources.

 Did you know that a peanut isn’t even a nut?
 It’s actually a legume, which puts it in the same family as beans and lentils.
 So of course it’s no surprise that peanuts also share the same high-protein content, with almost 19 grams per ½-cup serving.
 They’re also rich in the B vitamin thiamine, which is needed to break down carbs and make energy.